Table of Contents

 Make sure the educational institute where you teach is accredited by the Government.
 You can also apply and get registered if you’re a Google Certified Educator.
-Here’s how Canva for education specifically assists you in teaching:
+Here’s how Canva for education assists explicitly you in teaching:

 - Make Your Lesson Plans: With Canva for Education, you can create your own lesson plans to not only impart knowledge in a better way but also to organize your daily lesson routine.